semaphoreci/book-cicd-docker-kubernetes/chapters/03-kubernetes-deployment.md

 Kubernetes is a **declarative system** (which is the opposite of an imperative systems).
 This means that you can't give it orders.
 You can't say, "Run this container."
-All youe can do is describe what you want to have and wait for Kubernetes to take action to reconcile what you have, with what you want to have.
+All you can do is describe what you want to have and wait for Kubernetes to take action to reconcile what you have, with what you want to have.